Camping and campfire regulations on the A.T.

 Camping Regulations

-Camping regulations vary considerably along the A.T., especially in the Mid Atlantic and New England regions.
-This is because the A.T. corridor consists of a patchwork ribbon of many different types of lands managed by more than 75 different agencies.
-Areas are managed for purposes as diverse as federally designated wilderness, multi-use forests, game lands for hunting, wildlife refuges, watersheds and farmland.
+Camping regulations vary considerably along the A.T., especially in the Mid-Atlantic and Northeast regions.
+This is because the A.T. corridor consists of a patchwork ribbon of many different types of land, managed by more than 75 different agencies.
+Areas are managed for purposes as diverse as federally designated wilderness, multi-use forests, game lands for hunting, wildlife refuges, watersheds, and farmland.

-Most of the regulations pertaining to camping and campfires along the A.T., listed from north to south, can be found in this table.
+Most of the regulations pertaining to camping and campfires along the A.T. can be found in this table.
 However, it is important to check regulations before your visit by either contacting the land managing agency or checking an up-to-date guidebook.
-Always follow posted guidance at shelters, campsites, and on trail signs.
+Always follow posted guidance at shelters, campsites, and signs on the Trail.
+Trail conditions can change at any time.

 Hikers are required to stay at designated campsites or shelter sites in the Great Smoky Mountains National Park in Tennessee and North Carolina, the Triple Crown/McAfee Knob area of central Virginia, and many areas from Harpers Ferry, West Virginia northward.
 In areas of heavy use, camping regulations may be designed to concentrate impacts in designated areas to avoid large swaths of the A.T. being devoid of vegetation and areas losing their natural, pristine quality.